TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 19/2 Chronicles 19.7.md

 ---

-Now therefore let the fear of Jehovah be upon you; take heed and do it: for there is no iniquity with Jehovah our God, nor respect of persons, nor taking of bribes.
+Now therefore let the fear of Yahweh be on you.
+Take heed and do it: for there is no iniquity with Yahweh our God, nor respect of persons, nor taking of bribes."